cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/benchmark.md

 ### Tensorflow on M1 Mac

 The following are a few leads for installation of TensorFlow on an M1 Mac:
-- Apple developer instructions using tensorflow-metal, which is maintained by Apple themselves https://developer.apple.com/metal/tensorflow-plugin/
+- Apple developer instructions using tensorflow-metal, which is maintained by Apple themselves and should support M1 Max https://developer.apple.com/metal/tensorflow-plugin/
 - additional article detailing installation https://towardsdatascience.com/installing-tensorflow-on-the-m1-mac-410bb36b776